 "In order for ethnography to live, its object must die; by dying, the object takes its revenge for being 'discovered' and with its death defies the science that wants to grasp it." - Jean Baudrillard What happens when we take, as the subject of study, people and their cultures?
+Anthropology at its best

+What happens when we take, as the subject of study, people and their cultures?
 Anthropology at its best can help us understand and appreciate the diversity of human experience, but at its worst has been used as a tool for promoting and justifying imperialism, racism, and colonial exploitation.
-Knowing this, whatresponsibilities do we have as academics when interpreting and representing cultural practices?
+Knowing this, what responsibilities do we have as academics when interpreting and representing cultural practices?
 In this course, students will learn basic methods of cultural anthropology while exploring the philosophical, political, ethical, and rhetorical debates about cultural representation and self-representation.
 Students will write two research essays in this course along with several shorter pieces of writing exploring their own locations in culture.
 As a second-semester UG1 writing course, emphasis will be placed on continuing work done in Access Academy and the first semester of UG1 writing, with an added focus on learning basic ethical and methodological practices in doing qualitative research.
 In keeping with the mission of the UG1 Writing Program, students will also continue to learn and implement the ethical standards expected of academic writers.